Table of Contents

 A machine’s injection pressure is a function of its injection speed, as the electronic controls automatically determine the necessary hydraulic pressure based on the injection speed.
 On older machines, the hydraulic pressure could be individually controlled.

--Injection time is the time needed to inject the melt plastic .
-It can be used as a general guideline, where the after-pressure is to be manually adjusted (unfavorable, because it is not constant).
+-Injection time is the time needed to inject the melted plastic.
+It can be used as a general guideline, where the after-pressure is to be manually adjusted (unfavorable because it is not constant).